dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 | Payment Format     | The method or format used for the payment (e.g., Reinvestment, Cheque, ACH).|
 | Is Laundering      | Indicates whether the transaction is suspected of money laundering (0 = No).|

 A more in-depth dataset analysis can be found [here](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml/data:)

+# Implementation
+The core concept here is a neurosymbolic approach, combining symbolic AI (logics, rules) and graph neural networks.

-# 3. Project plan:
+# Appendix (A):  Project plan
-## 3.1 Dataset Collection and Preprocessing
+## A.1 Dataset Collection and Preprocessing
 - **Research and Identify Suitable Datasets**: 10 hours
 - **Data Cleaning and Preprocessing**: 20 hours
 - **Feature Engineering**: 10 hours

-## 3.2 Designing and Building the Graph Neural Network
+## A.2 Designing and Building the Graph Neural Network
 - **Literature Review on Graph Neural Networks**: 10 hours
 - **Network Architecture Design**: 15 hours
 - **Implementation of the Network**: 20 hours

-## 3.3 Training and Fine-Tuning the Network
+## A.3 Training and Fine-Tuning the Network
 - **Initial Model Training**: 20 hous
 - **Hyperparameter Tuning**: 15 hours
 - **Validation and Testing**: 15 hours

-## 3.4 Building an Application to Present Results
+## A.4 Building an Application to Present Results
 - **Design User Interface**: 10 hours
 - **Develop Application Backend**: 15 hours
 - **Integrate Model with Application**: 10 hours

-## 3.5 Writing the Final Report
+## A.5 Writing the Final Report
 - **Drafting the Report Structure**: 5 hours
 - **Writing and Editing Content**: 15 hours
 - **Creating Visualizations and Appendices**: 5 hours

-## 3.6 Preparing the Presentation
+## A.6 Preparing the Presentation
 - **Design Presentation Slides**: 5 hours
 - **Rehearse Presentation Delivery**: 5 hours

-# Implementation
-The core concept here is a neurosymbolic approach, combining symbolic AI (logics, rules) and graph neural networks.